 MBA: IMB Profits Rise to Near Seven-Year High in 3Q

-Independent mortgage banks and mortgage subsidiaries of chartered banks reported a net gain of $1,924 on each loan they originated in the third quarter, up from $1,675 per loan in the second quarter, the Mortgage Bankers Association reported this morning.
+Independent mortgage banks and mortgage subsidiaries of chartered banks reported a net gain of $1,924 on each loan they originated in the third quarter, up from $1,675 per loan in the second quarter, the Mortgage Bankers Association said.

 The MBA 3Q Mortgage Bankers Performance Report also reported average pre-tax production profit rose to 74 basis points in the third quarter, up from an average net production profit of 64 bps in the second quarter.

 “A surge in refinance activity and a healthy purchase market led to robust mortgage volume in the third quarter, pushing up production profits to a high not seen since the fourth quarter of 2012 ($2,256 per loan),” said Marina Walsh, MBA Vice President of Industry Analysis.
 “The increase in profits was primarily driven by declining production expenses and higher loan balances, which mitigated the effects of lower basis-point revenue.”

 Walsh noted with higher prepayment activity seen from borrowers refinancing, net servicing income did take a hit for the second straight quarter.
 But “overall, it was a strong summer for independent mortgage banks, with 91 percent reporting profitability.”

 • Average production volume rose to $781 million per company in the third quarter, up from $601 million in the second quarter.
 Volume by count per company averaged 2,880 loans in the third quarter, up from 2,312 loans last quarter.

 • Total production revenue (fee income, net secondary marking income and warehouse spread) decreased to 349 bps in the third quarter, down from 370 bps in the second quarter.
 On a per-loan basis, production revenues decreased to $9,142 per loan in the third quarter, down from $9,400 per loan in the second quarter.